Why Your SaaS Company's 409A Valuation Is Not Like Other Businesses

 Qualified Appraiser Requirements:

-• New funding round (the most common trigger)
+New funding rounds (the most common trigger)

-• Acquisition offer or letter of intent
+Acquisition offers or letters of intent

-• Significant pricing model changes
+Significant pricing model changes

-• Major product launch or pivot
+Major product launches or pivots

-• Secondary sales at different valuations
+Secondary sales at different valuations

 Common stock is typically valued at 20-40% of your preferred stock price for early-stage SaaS—not because your company is worth less, but because common stock lacks the downside protections that make preferred stock more valuable, such as liquidation preferences, anti-dilution rights, and participation rights.